Forteviot: Early Bronze Age

 On 11 August 2009 archaeologists announced that they had discovered a royal tomb from the early Bronze Age at Forteviot.
 Along with the remains of the ancient ruler were found burial treasures which include a bronze and gold dagger, a wooden bowl and a leather bag.
-Archaeologists from Glasgow University and Aberdeen University continue to investigate the finds.
+Archaeologists from Glasgow University and Aberdeen University continue to investigate the finds as part of the Strathearn Environs and Royal Forteviot (SERF) project.

 The Pictish palace of Forteviot

 Forteviot is known to have been inhabited in the 9th century.
 King Cináed mac Ailpín (Kenneth mac Alpin or Kenneth I of Scotland) (d.
 858), is said to have died in the 'palace' (palacio) there.
-The palace formerly stood on Haly Hill, on the west side of the modern village, overlooking the Water of Mey.
+The palace formerly stood on Haly Hill, on the west side of the modern village, overlooking the Water of May.

 The ruins of a castle associated with Máel Coluim III (1058–93) were visible in the 17th century.
 Several pieces of early medieval sculpture are preserved in the parish church, which is dedicated to St Andrew.
-The well-known 'Forteviot Arch', an early-9th century monolithic sandstone arch with figural sculpture, discovered in an old bed of the Water of May, west of the terrace on which the village stands, is now in the National Museum of Scotland in Edinburgh.
+The 'Forteviot Arch', an early-9th century monolithic sandstone arch with figural sculpture, discovered in an old bed of the Water of May, west of the terrace on which the village stands, is now in the National Museum of Scotland in Edinburgh.
 It is likely to have once adorned a royal chapel.